bobby-valenzuela/Playbooks/EnvironmentAndSetup/vim_quickref.md

 ---

 ### Editing
 `xp`    - swap two adjacent letters (move letter cursor one place to the right)
+`J`     - Merge lines: Apend line below to the end of the current line.

 <br />